 “Parsons moved to Penn Street in Broadmead in 1966 after the original premises were demolished to make way for a roundabout.
 Another branch of the shop, which had opened in 1888, was lost in a wartime blitz.
-Now we’re in The Mall in the centre of Bristol.
+Now we’re in The Galleries Shopping Centre in Bristol.

 “We’ve put up a display showing the company’s history with photographs and receipts dating back to 1876.
 We’ve got old ring boxes with the Parsons logo and ‘good luck’ silver spoons from the firm – a freebie when you bought your wedding rings at the store.
 Everything has been gathered and donated by our customers.

 “It has been a tough year but we are still here.
 Parsons is such an institution, you could never let it die.
 I feel like a caretaker here.
 The people of Bristol, I’m sure, would want to see it continue.”

 The secret of our success: “We keep evolving.
 Although we are 300-years-old as a business, we are bang up to date with our marketing and products.
 We make sure we are different, interesting and never forget that purchasing anything has to be a completely enjoyable experience.”